fleetdm/fleet/docs/Using Fleet/MDM-migration-guide.md

     * Note that there will be a gap in MDM coverage between when the host is unenrolled from the old MDM and when the host turns on MDM in Fleet.

+### End user migration workflow

+During the end user migration workflow to Fleet MDM, a user's device will have their selected system theme (light or dark) applied.
+If your logo does not look good on either light or dark backgrounds, you can optionally set an alternate logo for the themes.

-You can also optionally set a dark and light background logo that the end user will see on their device during the completion of their migration.
-This can be set by going to **Settings** > **Organization settings** > **Organization info** and adding a url to the desired image in the
-**Organization avatar URL (for dark backgrounds)** and **Organization avatar URL (for light backgrounds)** inputs.
-These images will show depending on the system theme that the user is running on their device during the end user migration flow.
+You can do this in the Fleet UI by going to **Settings** > **Organization settings** > **Organization info** and adding a url to the desired image in the **Organization avatar URL (for dark backgrounds)** and **Organization avatar URL (for light backgrounds)** inputs.
+The appropriate image will show depending on the selected system theme.

 ## FileVault recovery keys